To understand lung cancer, it’s first important to understand what cancer is: basically, the production of abnormal cells.

 These symptoms could also be signs of other medical issues.
 Tell your doctor if you experience any of these symptoms.

-- Smoked for 30 or more pack years*
+- 1 pack a day for 30 years

 The TNM staging system is used for all types of cancer, not just lung cancer.
 The letters TNM describe the tumor size and if the cancer has spread to other areas: